After 70 years, is the Korean war close to having a definitive end? - News

 THE North Korea even signed the NPT (Treaty on the Non-Proliferation of Nuclear Weapons), established in 1968, but left the agreement in 2003 and, since 2010, has been advancing in a military escalation that reached its peak in 2017.

-Kim Jong-un’s regime has made it clear that it is unwilling to end the conflict as long as the US “maintains its hostile posture”, referring to the US military presence in South Korea.
-The North Korean government considers the measure a threat and fears an eventual invasion, as the Americans have not signaled whether they will withdraw their troops.
+Kim Jong-un’s regime has also made it clear that it is unwilling to end the conflict as long as the United States “maintains its hostile posture,” referring to the US military presence in South Korea. threatens and fears an eventual invasion.
+The US, for its part, has not signaled whether it will withdraw its troops.

 “This situation is insoluble because one side needs to back down.
 And, in the geopolitical moment we are living in, not only because of the pandemic, but also because of the doubts surrounding the economic situation, I find it very difficult for that to happen,” he says.